ezeparziale/nextjs-better-auth-template/README.md

 - **Password Changed:** Sent to users after they have changed their password.
 - **New Login:** Sent to users when a new login is detected.

+### ✨ Better Auth Plugins

+- **Admin Plus:** Extends the base admin functionalities with more granular control over users.
+  - **Password Management:** Allows admins to remove, check for, and set/update passwords for any user.
+- **RBAC (Role-Based Access Control):** A comprehensive plugin for managing user roles and permissions.
+  - **Permission Management:** Full CRUD operations for permissions (create, read, update, delete).
+  - **Role Management:** Full CRUD operations for roles.
+  - **Fine-grained Assignments:**
+    - Assign and remove permissions from roles.
+    - Assign and remove roles from users.
+  - **User-centric Queries:**
+    - Fetch all permissions for a specific user.
+    - Fetch all roles for a specific user.
+  - **Database Seeding:** Utility to seed the database with initial roles and permissions on startup.

 ## 👷 Built using

 - **Framework:** [Next.js](https://nextjs.org/) 16